 Megan’s interest in beekeeping began as a young child on her father’s dairy farm near Delhi, New York where they kept beehives behind the sugar shack.
 After moving back to Woodstock, New York she knew the first project for the property was a bee yard and she’s been hooked on beekeeping ever since.

-She’s been working in the bees for ten years now.
+She’s been working in the bees for fifteen years now and is a Cornell Master Beekeeper.
 During the spring and fall she loves to spend time in the forest hunting wild honeybees.
 With the help of Jorik’s queen rearing expertise she introduces their genetic potential to her own bees.

 With Jorik she runs hundreds of hives, teaches at the shop and sells honey, bee packages and nucs.